How to choose acting scripts for auditions?

 Here are the following places to find scripts for auditions:

-The best place to find any kind of scenes are played.
-The good thing about plays is that even if pick the most classic play and the most classic scene of that play, you can do it in your own style.
+The best place to find any kind of scenes are plays.
+The good thing about plays is that even if you pick the most classic play and the most classic scene of that play, you can do it in your own style.

 If you have scene plays, you will see that same play can be performed in a number of ways.
 Just take an example of Julius Caesar by William Shakespeare.
 It is done in 100 different ways throughout the world.